Skip to content

 Power notes from our experience:

-• Use high-quality, protected 18650 cells, especially for cold climates
+• Use high-quality protected 18650 cells, especially in cold climates

-• The unit does not include an internal battery management system
+• The unit doesn’t include an internal battery management system, so cell quality matters

 • Battery voltage is easily monitored via the Meshtastic app

-• In normal conditions, solar charging exceeds power consumption
+• Under normal conditions, solar charging exceeds power consumption

 Durability and Weatherproofing

-The base station is clearly designed for permanent outdoor deployment.
+The base station is clearly built for permanent outdoor deployment.

 • Heavy snow and ice